gourlaysama/dcamctl/README.md

 -r, --resolution <resolution>
     Output resolution to use.

-    The video feed will be resized to this value if needed. [default: 640x480]
+    The video feed will be resized to this value if needed. [default: auto]

 -n, --no-audio
     Disable audio support.